ArjunTomar1402/Test_code/readme.md

 - **Year:** [Ist Year]
 - **Subject:** [M.Sc.
 Informatics]

-## About This Repository
+## About Master Repository
-This repository is created to submit practical work assignments for the [Data Structure and Architecture] course during the [Ist Year].
+Master repository is created to submit practical work assignments for the [Data Structure and Architecture] course during the [Ist Year].
 Each practical assignment is organized in separate directories, and the code, documentation, and any other relevant files are contained within each assignment's folder.

 ## Directory Structure
 - [Fibo Series]